 5. ABTA membership

-We are a member of ABTA, membership number Y0662.
+We are a member of ABTA, membership number Y0662 (Accommodation only sales).
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 We can also offer you ABTA’s scheme for the resolution of disputes which is approved by the Chartered Trading Standards Institute.
 If we can’t resolve your complaint, go to www.abta.com to use ABTA’s simple procedure.
 Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com.
-You can also access the European Commission Online Dispute (ODR) Resolution platform at http://ec.europa.eu/consumers/odr/.
+You can also access the European Commission Online Dispute (ODR) Resolution platform at https://ec.europa.eu/consumers/odr/.
 This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.

 6. If you change or cancel your booking

 If you want to change any detail of your confirmed booking, you must notify us in writing by post or email as soon as possible.
 We may agree to accept verbal notification of your request over the telephone, but this should be arranged with us first.
 Whilst we will try to assist you with your request, we cannot guarantee that the owner concerned will be able to meet your request.
 Changes can only be accepted in accordance with the terms and conditions of the owner.
 Where a change can be arranged, you may be asked to pay an administration fee of £31 for each change as well as any additional costs charged by the owner which will be charged at the current price, which may be different from the price in the brochure or on the website from which you booked your chosen arrangements.
 Some owners may treat changes to your dates or property as a cancellation of the original booking and so you will have to pay cancellation charges.